Why a 30-Year (NOT 15-Year) Mortgage Gives You a Better Shot at Building Wealth

 Looking to set yourself up for life as early as possible and enjoy time on your terms?
 Scott Trench’s new book Set for Life is now available!
 Whether you’d like to “retire” from wage-paying work, become less dependent on your demanding nine-to-five, or simply spend time doing what you love, Set for Life will give you a plan to get there.
 This isn’t about saving up a nest egg.
 It’s not about setting aside money for a “rainy day.”
 Set for Life is an actionable guide that helps readers build the accessible wealth they need to achieve early financial freedom.

-[Editor’s Note: We are republishing this article to benefit newer reader to this blog.]
+We’re republishing this article to benefit newer reader to this blog.

 Investors: Do you agree with this assessment?